 3. NLP Applications in HR

 Human resource is another area rightfully exploiting the NLP’s potential to streamline its affairs.
-Major NLP applications in HR include:
+Look at how NLP in HR transforms the data into valuable insights:

 i) Resume Evaluation